Refer to this glossary of terminology, sorted alphabetically to learn more about an unfamiliar word.

 File Management: The ability to perform standard file functions within the CMS such as copy, move, rename, delete, etc.

-Gadget: Programs that provide additional functionality and access in OU Campus.
+Gadget: Programs that provide additional functionality and access in Omni CMS.

 In-Context Editing: The ability to edit a web page as it would appear on the web.
 The actual web page is displayed during editing as opposed to a lesser text field element.